 Proposed replacement sites

-Sheffield City Region has proposed up to 60 hectares of “replacement” Enterprise Zone sites to compensate for blight caused by the High Speed 2 route which cuts through parts of the original Enterprise Zone site.
+Sheffield City Region has proposed “replacement” Enterprise Zone sites to compensate for potential blight caused by the High Speed 2 route which cuts through parts of the original Enterprise Zone site.
 Formal designation of these sites is reliant on the approval of an SCR business case by DCLG.
 This has not yet been completed.
 The proposed sites are included below: